How a 90-second documentary changed a filmmaker's career

 Daniel Simpkins' prize-winning film was shot on his uncle's farm in Wiltshire, UK.
 "A lot of modern documentaries are very handheld and in-your-face," he says.
 "Farm Life felt more like reflecting on the subject, in the sense that I'm taking a step back and observing." © Daniel Simpkins

-"I was amazed to win it, because a lot of talented filmmakers had entered," says 26-year-old Daniel.
+"I was amazed to win it, because a lot of talented filmmakers had entered," says Daniel.
 "I thought it was a nice little film, but I never expected it to win anything."

 Daniel's film Farm Life is a beautifully-made documentary – just 90 seconds long – about a young farmer named Jeff.
 Thoughtful, understated and shot in a letterbox format, it consists of still and carefully-composed shots, with only Jeff's voiceover and ambient sounds from the farm on the soundtrack.
 The inspiration to make it came from Daniel's own family background.